CTF-go/ctfgo-theme-default/README.md

 ### For Developer

-Developers are welcome to perform secondary development on the CTFgo default theme.
+Developers are welcome to secondary development on the CTFgo default theme.
 If possible, we are happy to include your themes here.

 Or you want to develop a brand new theme for CTFgo, this project may also be helpful to you.